kavyahuja/cs1302-ce29/README.md

 1. **If not in a group,** skip to the next step; otherwise, perform the sub-steps below.

-   1. **GROUP MEMBER 1:** On the repository's website, add your group members as collaborators by going to "Settings" → "Collaborators".
+   1. **GROUP MEMBER 1:** On the repository's website, add your group members as collaborators by going to "Settings" → "Manage Access" → "Invite a Collaborator".
 This will send them an invite that they can accept either via email or by visiting the repository's website on GitHub.

    1. **GROUP MEMBER 2:** Go to the repository website on GitHub and accept the invition from Group Member 1.
 If you see a 404 error instead of an invitation, then double check